contefranz/OpTop/dev/AUDIT.md

 - The pre-threading bootstrap gain grows monotonically with the vocabulary (1.9× / 5.3× / 8.6× / 15.2×), as expected from the O(N_j) alias path
   replacing the O(k_j) binomial path precisely where k_j ≫ N_j.
-- The 6- and 8-thread settings sit within noise of the 4-thread times on every scale — the oversubscription plateau predicted for a 4-core host.
+- Thread settings above the physical core count were measured once (6 and 8 threads on this 4-core host) and sat within noise of the 4-thread times on every scale — pure oversubscription.
+They are omitted from the reported results, and the benchmark driver now caps the sweep at `parallel::detectCores()`, so wider grids appear only on machines that physically have the cores.
 - Peak memory is governed by what must be held (the fitted models and, on the largest corpus, the exported envelope bins, ~7.5–8.6 GB): the two implementations stay within ~15% of each other in either direction, and